PhD Student Profiles

 Ashton received a BA in Psychology from Missouri Southern State University in 2010.
 She is currently working toward a PhD in Human Environmental Sciences.

-"Since arriving at Mizzou, I have collabroted with Drs.
+"Since arriving at Mizzou, I have collaborated with Drs.
 Ganong and Coleman to conduct qualitative research on divorced and remarried families.
 Together we have explored boundary setting and maintenance, constructions of shared family identity and kinship, and feelings of obligation in relationships.
 The changing landscape of today's families, coupled with improvements in the longevity of our global population, has resulted in increased numbers of diverse, multigenerational families.
 My research agenda is focused on understanding how intergenerational relationships are forged and maintained outside of nuclear family ties; moreover, I am interested in how perceptions of family identity shape feelings of obligation, particularly towards the oldest generation."

 Luis received a BS in Psychology from the University of Costa Rica in 2010 and a MS in Psychological Research from the University of Costa Rica in 2013.
 He is currently working toward a PhD in Human Environmental Sciences.